-Airfields, Aircraft Landing Strips (AIRFIELDS)
+Airfields (AIRFIELDS)

 The Custer Gallatin National Forest does not manage any public or administrative airfields as part of the transportation system.
 The national forest owns taxiways and tarmacs at the West Yellowstone Airport in support of the smokejumper and air tanker base.
 No public sites have been designated or authorized on the Custer Gallatin National Forest.
-Desired conditions under Roads and Trails and General Recreation apply to public recreational motorized aircraft landing strips.
+Desired conditions under Roads and Trails and General Recreation apply to public recreational motorized aircraft landing locations (airfields).